pocc/tshark.dev/content/formats/_index.md

 <a href="/formats/capture_formats"><img src="https://dl.dropboxusercontent.com/s/qcu8n0pyewnzk3r/google_pie_chart.png" alt="Capture Format Comparison" style="width:61%"></a>

 {{% notice info %}}
-If you are happy with your capture's file type, you can safely skip this section.
+If you are happy with your capture's/stream's file type, you can safely skip this section.
 {{% /notice %}}

 When you send packets to a file or [pipe](/capture/sources/pipe), you